tkanos/optimizing-memory-by-ordering-struct-by-type/README.md

 # How to organize the go struct, in order to save memory.

-In this article I want to explain you how the memory works internally, when you instantiate a struct.
+In this article I want to explain you how the memory works internally in a 64 bit architecture, when you instantiate a struct.
 (You can play with the code https://play.golang.org/p/cUgB54yCpL )

 ## How memory works internally :